 In other instances (if the cow has died or refuses to accept the baby) you’ll have to keep feeding the calf until you find a substitute mother, or simply raise him on a bottle.
 If there’s no way to obtain colostrum from the dam or from another cow that has recently given birth, use frozen stored colostrum (if you kept some in your freezer from last year).
 If you don’t have any, use a package of commercial colostrum replacer — a powdered product you mix with warm water.
 Be sure it’s labeled as replacer rather than colostrum supplement — to have adequate antibodies.

 After the first few feedings of colostrum (during the first day of life), you can bottle-feed the calf using milk from another cow, or use milk replacer for calves.
 There several kinds of commercial milk replacers designed for calves.
 Some contain more protein and fat than others.
-For very young calves, choose the highest-quality replacers with high protein and fat (at least 22% milk-based protein and 15 to 20% fat) and low fiber content.
+For very young calves, choose the highest-quality replacers with high protein and fat (at least 22 percent milk-based protein and 15 to 20 percent fat) and low fiber content.

 When feeding a newborn the first bottle (which must be colostrum), make sure the nipple size is appropriate.
 A lamb nipple works better for a newborn calf than the bigger, stiffer calf nipples.
 Those work better for an older calf who already knows how to suck.
 Make sure the hole in the nipple is not too small or the calf won’t be able to suck enough through it and will become discouraged, and not too large or milk will run too fast and choke him.
 Avoid getting any milk “down the wrong pipe” because if it gets into his lungs he may develop aspiration pneumonia.